Top 10 Clashes in Medical Records Affecting an Injury Claim

 Immediately after any accident, the victim would be confused and clueless.
 A few days later, the victim would suffer excruciating pain.
 In some instances, like a car accident, delayed injuries like internal damage, concussion, or soft tissue injuries may occur, which may not immediately be noticed.

 After an accident, the victim should seek instant medical care even if the injury appears minor.
-This would not only aid the victim in managing his injuries but also would help him in battling the claim.
-Not reaching an emergency room after the accident would make your insurance company or the defendant claim that your injuries were not that serious.
-This may even question your credibility.
+This would not only aid the victim in managing his injuries but also help him in battling the claim.

-Medical records of emergency room visits after the accident would reflect the seriousness of the damages you sustained.
+Medical records of emergency room visits after the accident would reflect the seriousness of the damage you sustained.
 Seeking medical attention will ensure your injuries are documented and will benefit in substantiating that they resulted from the accident.
 This would give a good turn while going ahead with personal injury litigation.

 8. Date of Hospital Visit

-The date of hospital visit immediately after an injury reflects the intensity of your medical issues and the need for medical care.
+The date of the hospital visit immediately after an injury reflects the intensity of your medical issues and the need for medical care.
 Discrepancies in your medical charts concerning hospital visit dates would negatively affect your claim.
 The defendant’s attorney may use these gaps in your medical records as an opportunity to question your injuries and pay you less than your case is worth.

-9. Name and Speciality of the Physician
+9. Name and Specialty of the Physician

-The name of the treating physician and his specialization is another pressing particular in the medical record of the claimant.
 There are two possibilities for errors in this aspect.
-Either the name of the physician may be stated incorrectly by the claimant, or there would be a typo error while entering the names and specialization of the physicians in the medical records.
-This would result in hassle while trying to retrieve missing reports during medical chart review.
+Either the name of the physician may be stated incorrectly by the claimant, or there would be a typo error when entering the names and specialization of the physicians in the medical records.

 10. Number of Hospital Visits/Therapy Sessions